joehunterdev/object-orientated-php/README.md

 ### Test doubles and mocking objects 🧪

+    - Mocking is creating objects that simulate the behavior of real objects sending emails or api requests.
+    - ` /tests` for all in the folder
+    - we can also group them for example in a group called db `/tests --group db` || even exclude ` --exclude-group db`

 ### Introduction to test driven development 🧪

 ### Test driven development part 2 🧪